John Gage (15th-century landowner)

-Sir John Gage was a major landowner and grandfather of the Tudor courtier Sir John Gage KG.
+Sir John Gage was a major English landowner and grandfather of the Tudor courtier Sir John Gage KG.

 Background

 He was a son of John Gage and his wife Joan, heiress of John Sudgrove of Sudgrove, Gloucestershire.
 The marriage of his parents appears in a pedigree that was compiled in 1627 from family deeds by Richard Hoskins of the Inner Temple.
 In 1416-17, John Sudgrove settled his lands at Miserden and Sudgrove on John and Joan Gage and Alice, his other daughter, with her husband John Bovey.
 Joan survived her husband and, on 10 August 1438, she and her son John conveyed their lands in Cirencester, Nether Siddington, Miserden and Brimsfield to trustees.
 That transaction may have taken place in connection with the marriage of John the son.

 Marriage and family

 John married Eleanor, a daughter of Thomas St Clere and his wife, Margaret Hoo.
 As Sir Thomas had no son, his three daughters were co-heirs to the extensive properties that he held at the time of his death in 1435.

 Sir John and Eleanor were the parents of: